denpamusic/PyPlumIO/docs/source/usage.rst

     from pyplumio.filter import throttle, on_change

-    # Awaits the callback on value change but no faster than
+    # Await the callback on value change but no faster than
     # once per 5 seconds.
     ecomax.subscribe("heating_temp", throttle(on_change(my_callback), seconds=5))